haqueatcode/LeetCode/README.md

 This will include Leetcode Questions, Solutions, and discussions

+1. Find pair / pairs from a given list that adds to a given target
+Type: Easy
+DS: Hashmap

+Key concept:
+************
+- Iterate over the array and keep the difference of current item and the target to a hashmap if not already visited.
+- If visited then keep the difference and current number pair in a result list
+- return the result list

 232. Implement a Queue (FIFO) using two Stacks (LIFO) in O(1) amortized time
 Type: Easy